 Research and teaching specialtiesInternational Business, Export Management, Leadership, Strategic management, Human resources, Microeconomics, Macroeconomics, Entrepreneurship, Quantitative Methods, Research methods, Public policy

-Mamun has more than eight years of experience teaching in Australian higher education institutions.
+Mamun has more than nine years of experience teaching in Australian higher education institutions.
 He brings a wealth of academic experience working with the UniSA and Flinders University.
 He has designed and taught various face-to-face and online business courses in postgraduate and undergraduate levels including International Business, International export Management, Human Resource Management, Strategic Management, Leadership, Entrepreneurship and Small Business, Marketing, Microeconomics, Macroeconomics and Quantitative Methods.

 Mamun is an active academic researcher.
 His current research and consultancy interests include managerial performance analysis, entrepreneurship, international competitiveness, micromarketing, political economy, regulation and industrial policy.